KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 If you want to download another index (e.g. Dow Jones, DAX) you will have to add the stock symbols to the script yourself.
 Also, if the components of the nasdaq100 are changed (e.g. Apple is dropped because of too low market capitalization) you will have to add these changes to the script yourself.
 The symbols in the script are hard coded.

-If you can't or don't want to run data_download.sh first, I've put exemplary .csv files into both folders data/nasdaq100 and data/tecdax.
+If you can't or don't want to run *data_download.sh* first, I've put exemplary .csv files into both folders data/nasdaq100 and data/tecdax.
 I downloaded the stocks quotes on August 7, 2018.

 ### 2. Open Matlab and import the stock quotes

-Put the .csv files into the corresponding folder data/nasdaq100 or data/tecdax and import into Matlab by using the function data/provide_data.m.
+Put the .csv files into the corresponding folder data/nasdaq100 or data/tecdax and import into Matlab by using the function *data/provide_data.m*.
 An example is give in the file example.m.
 It is self-explanatory.

 To import all data for the nasdaq100 run this code.
 ```matlab